 How to Determine Influencer Rates

 Ever find the perfect influencer for your campaign and sit there scratching your head thinking, what the heck should I offer to pay this person?
-Aside from forgetting to test the basic checklist for influencer selection, we find one of the biggest mistakes brands make when trying to run influencer marketing campaigns occurs in their opening bid to an influencer.
+Aside from forgetting to test the basic checklist for influencer selection, our influencer marketing agency finds one of the biggest mistakes brands make when trying to run campaigns occurs in their opening bid to an influencer.

 Why is Knowing What to Pay an Influencer So Important?